Digital Transformation – Extending Strategic Service Advantage

 Orrick

-Nige serves on several legal technology advisory boards and is a judge for the British Legal Technology Awards, an accredited One Million Mentor and an ambassador for Stemnet in the UK.
+Beyond his executive career, Nige is an active contributor to the broader legal technology community.
+He sits on several legal technology advisory boards, serves as a judge for the Legal Technology Awards, and gives back through his roles as an accredited One Million Mentor and UK ambassador for Stemnet.’